junxit/us-congress-bills-113/derived/amendments.md

 ### 42 U.S.C. § 11433

-> by striking “students with limited English proficiency,” and inserting “English learners,” ; and
+> by striking “students with limited English proficiency,” and inserting “English learners,”; and

 | | |
 |---|---|